UMGW 48x24x11.5 [M8] GW / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these magnets are able to complicate diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of children's health.
+Additionally, small elements of these products are able to be problematic in medical diagnosis when they are in the body.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.